jackthecodemonkey/react-data-driven-form/README.md

 **Lightweight, highly configurable and easy to use data driven form renderer for React**

-**Note the project is still experimental and under active development. many more new features will be added in! 🌈**
+**Note the project is still experimental and under development 🌈**

-The goal of the component is to fulfil the following requirements
+The goal of the project is to fulfil the following requirements
-- Able to use the component to generate form by a template
+- Able to use the component to generate form by a template object
 - Able to use each field component with validation feature without a template
 - Able to replace built-in component with a custum component easily